daos-stack/daos/docs/release/support_matrix_v2_0.md

 DAOS Version 2.0 has been validated mainly with the `verbs` provider for InfiniBand fabrics, and the `sockets` provider for other fabrics.
 Future DAOS releases may add support for additional libfabric providers.

+Note: The libfabrics team is deprecating the `sockets` provider in favor of the `tcp` provider.
+DAOS Version 2.0 has been validated with and supports the `sockets` provider.
+Validation of the `tcp` provider with DAOS is ongoing, so the `tcp` provider is not yet supported in DAOS Version 2.0.0.

 Note: The `psm2` provider for Omni-Path fabrics has known issues when used in a DAOS context, and is not supported for production